oskiw/raspi-snake/README.md

 They can increase the speed, change your joystick's keys or be poisonous to your snake and kill you immediately.
 New treat is created when a treat is eaten or expires.

+You can pause/unpause the game any time by pressing return key on SenseHat joystick.

 <h5>Requirements</h5>

 Hardware: